 3. “I am not hungry.”

 During anxiety, the amygdala, the part of the brain responsible for the formation and storage of memories associated with emotional events, sends your body a message to slow down so as to save energy when it thinks that there is some kind of danger.
 So, when the digestive system shuts down to save energy, the need to eat shuts down, too.
-Of course, this is just temporary.
+But, of course, this is just temporary.

-4. “I’m sad and I don’t know why.”
+4. “I’m sad, and I don’t know why.”

 The amygdala controls strong emotions, too.
 When your child’s anxiety reaches its peak, sadness can switch to high volume, too.
 And this is not necessarily an indication that something sad has occurred.
 It may only mean that their brain is on high alert.